A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Introduction

-When the constraints are selected stochastically, we show that our algorithm provides $\tilde{\mathcal{O}}(\sqrt{T})$ cumulative regret and constraint violation under a suitably-defined Slater-like condition on the constraints.
-Moreover, whenever such a condition is \emph{not} satisfied, our algorithm still ensures $\tilde{\mathcal{O}}(T^{3/4})$ regret and constraint violation.
+When the constraints are selected stochastically, we show that our algorithm provides $\tilde{\mathcal{O}}(\sqrt{T})$ cumulative regret and constraint violation when a suitably-defined Slater-like condition concerning the satisfiability of constraints is satisfied.
+Moreover, whenever such a condition does \emph{not} hold, our algorithm still ensures $\tilde{\mathcal{O}}(T^{3/4})$ regret and constraint violation.
 Instead, whenever the constraints are chosen adversarially, our analysis revolves around a parameter $\rho$ which is related to our Slater-like condition, and in particular to the ``margin'' by which it is possible to strictly satisfy the constraints.
-We prove that our algorithm achieves no-$\alpha$-regret with $\alpha = \rho / (1+\rho)$, while guaranteeing that the cumulative constraint violation is sublinear in the number of episodes.
-This matches the regret guarantees derived for other best-of-both-worlds algorithms in online learning settings~\citep{castiglioni2022online}.
 Indeed, under adversarial constraints, \citet{Mannor} show that it is impossible to simultaneously achieve sublinear regret and sublinear cumulative constraint violation.
+We prove that our algorithm achieves no-$\alpha$-regret with $\alpha = \rho / (L+\rho)$, while guaranteeing that the cumulative constraint violation is sublinear in the number of episodes. \emph{This matches the regret guarantees derived for other best-of-both-worlds algorithms in (non-sequential) online learning settings}~\citep{castiglioni2022online,balseiro2023best}.